-Role Safeguarding Responsibility Attend relevant training as outlined in the Safeguarding training plan & cascade training & information to staff in their services.
-Ensure that safeguarding is on team meeting agendas & that they provide staff with the chance to develop knowledge regarding safeguarding & to feedback on any concerns.
+Role Safeguarding Responsibility Ensure that safeguarding is on team meeting agendas & that they provide staff with the chance to develop knowledge regarding safeguarding & to feedback on any concerns.
 Support staff to record and escalate concerns and incidents, developing a robust system for reporting and monitoring.
-Report quarterly to the CSGB incidents, concerns, lessons learned, themes and actions taken to mitigate risk.
+Report quarterly to the R&QC incidents, concerns, lessons learned, themes and actions taken to mitigate risk.
 Liaise and escalate with external agencies as required.